westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =sct

 --- type:NormalExercise lang:python xp:100 skills:2
-## Overfitting and how to contol it.
+## Overfitting and how to control it.

 When you created your first decision tree the default arguments for  `max_depth` and `min_samples_split` were set to `None`.
-This means that no limit on the deapth of your tree was set.
+This means that no limit on the depth of your tree was set.
 That's a good thing no!
 Not so fast.
 We are likely overfitting.
 This means that while your model describes the training data extremely well, it doesn't generalize to new data, which is frankly the point of prediction.
-Just look at the Kaggle submission resuts for the simple model based on Gender and the compex decision tree.
+Just look at the Kaggle submission results for the simple model based on Gender and the complex decision tree.
 Which one does better?

-Maybe we can improve the ovefit model by making a less complex model?
+Maybe we can improve the overfit model by making a less complex model?
 In `DecisionTreeRegressor`, the depth of our model is defined by two parameters:
 - the `max_depth` parameter determines when the splitting up of the decision tree stops.
 - the `min_samples_split` parameter monitors the amount of observations in a bucket.
 If a certain threshold is not reached (e.g minimum 10 passengers) no further splitting can be done.

-By limiting the complexity of your dcision tree you will increase its generality and thus its usefulness for prediction!
+By limiting the complexity of your decision tree you will increase its generality and thus its usefulness for prediction!
 *** =instructions